 Proverbs 27:1 NIV Do not boast about tomorrow, for you do not know what a day may bring forth.
 NASB

 Because she suffers from dementia, I don’t think she remembers her home of nearly fifty years.
-Somewhere in her mind my home is mixed with hers.
-Whenever the doctor asks what town she is in, she replies with the name of her home town.
+Somewhere in her mind, my house is mixed with hers.
+Whenever the doctor asks what town she is in, she replies with the name of her hometown.
 She lived in the Midwest until I moved her to Florida to live with me.

 Moving her south was an experience to be remembered.
 It started after my father died unexpectedly.
 I stayed with her a few months to let her adjust to life without her husband.
 During that time, many family and friends came by the house and asked what I was going to do with my mother.
 I told them she was moving to Florida with me.

-Though I regret putting her through the pain, I could at least tell people I had told her of the move.
-I never told her again she was moving.
-As the moving day neared, I told her repeatedly we were going on a trip to Florida to see her grandchildren.
-She informed me she wouldn’t fly because “planes leave the ground”.
+Though I regret putting her through the pain, I could at least tell people I had told her of the move, which I never did again.
+As the moving day neared, I reminded her repeatedly we were going on a trip to Florida to see her grandchildren.
+She informed me she wouldn’t fly because “planes leave the ground.”
 So, we traveled to Florida on a two-day train trip which I thought would be more comfortable for her than a car.